rmdash/docs-core/docs/resources/glossary.md

 ## Evolution masternode (EvoNode)

-Evolution Masternodes are a new type of [masternode](#masternode) created to host Dash Platform – a Web3 technology stack for building decentralized applications on the Dash network.
-The collateral required to own an EvoNode is 4000 DASH, as opposed to 1000 DASH for regular masternodes.
-EvoNodes serve Platform along with Core, while regular masternodes only serve Core.
-The recommended specs for EvoNodes are higher than those for regular masternodes.
+Evolution masternodes are a new type of [masternode](#masternode) created to host Dash Platform – a Web3 technology stack for building decentralized applications on the Dash network.
+The collateral required to own an evonode is 4000 DASH, as opposed to 1000 DASH for regular masternodes.
+Evonodes serve Platform along with Core, while regular masternodes only serve Core.
+The recommended specs for evonodes are higher than those for regular masternodes.

 ## Fork